nrfconnect/sdk-nrf/samples/nrf_rpc/protocols_serialization/server/README.rst

 Testing
 *******

-After building the Protocols serialization server sample and programming it to your development kit, connect it to a second device running the :ref:`Protocol serialization client <nrf_rpc_protocols_serialization_client>` sample to test either the Bluetooth LE or OpenThread functionality.
+After building the Protocols serialization server sample and programming it to your development kit, connect it to a second device running the :ref:`Protocol serialization client <nrf_rpc_protocols_serialization_client>` sample to test either the Bluetooth LE, OpenThread or NFC functionality.

 .. _protocols_serialization_server_app_connection: